carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 ## Transferring Data Between your Local Machine and the Cloud

-These directions are platform specific, so please follow the instructions for your system:
+These directions are platform specific so please follow the instructions for your system:

 **Please select the platform you wish to use for the exercises: <select id="id_platform" name="platformlist" onchange="change_content_by_platform('id_platform');return false;"><option value="unix" id="id_unix" selected> UNIX </option><option value="win" id="id_win" selected> Windows </option></select>**